samkrishna/seductionbook/essays/star-trek-v-america.md

 - It spoke an INCONVENIENT TRUTH that should never be publicly disclosed
 - Hillary Clinton's counter-attack on Obama as response to the quote reinforced the status quo

 What is the status quo?
-Glad you asked!
+I'm glad you asked!

 The status quo contract between political elites and rural voters is to emotionally pander to them and never challenge them to confront themselves and grow and change in exchange for their votes, or at the very least, their tacit consent to not engage in some form of armed rebellion.
 In exchange, [state and federal politicians get to keep transferring taxes and educational and business opportunities OUT OF Rural America and lie to them about it](https://www.amazon.com/dp/0593729145).
 More simply, Republican state and federal legislators exclusively pander to their constituents religiously, but not economically.
 And then they turn around and transfer THEIR tax dollars to their wealthiest donors and write economic policies that exclusively favor same donors.